achillesn/smart-cedar/about.md

     title: About us

 ---
-**Imperfect ID** is a music band, founded by Achilles Nasios and Nikos Koliousis in 2020, as they discovered that they where seriously transmitted by the virus of music.
+**Imperfect ID** is a music band, founded by Achilles Nasios and Nikos Koliousis in 2020, as they both decided  to seriously transmit the virus of music.

 In June 2022, two more members were added to the band.
 Konstantinos Kilazoglou and Vassilis Kyvranoglou.

 Achilles Nasios (Text/ Voices/ Synths/ Magic Flute) is a photographer, video-artist, writter and musician.
 Born in Greece, studied Fine Arts in Prague, Berlin, Athens and Stockholm.
 Since 2007 he lives and creates between Sweden and Greece.